desec-io/desec-stack/docs/domains.rst

 Only the ``name`` field is mandatory.

-Upon success, the response status code will be ``201 Created``, with the domain object contained in the response body.  ``400 Bad Request`` is returned if the request contained malformed data.
-If the object could not be created although the request was wellformed, the API responds with ``403 Forbidden`` if the maximum number of domains for this user has been reached, and with ``409 Conflict`` otherwise.
-This can happen, for example, if there already is a domain with the same name or if the domain name is considered invalid for policy reasons.
+Upon success, the response status code will be ``201 Created``, with the domain object contained in the response body.
+If an improper request was sent, ``400 Bad Request`` is returned.
+This can happen when the request payload was malformed, or when the requested domain name is unavailable or invalid (e.g. because another user owns it, or due to policy reasons).

-The response body *may* provide further, human-readable information on the policy violation that occurred.
+If you have reached the maximum number of domains for your account, the API responds with ``403 Forbidden``.

 Restrictions on what is a valid domain name apply.
 In particular, domains listed on the `Public Suffix List`_ cannot be registered.
 (If you operate a